ShizukaDonaghue/happy-beans/README.md

 ### Error Pages
 Custom HTML pages have been created for HTTP 400, 403, 404 and 500 errors.
-Each error page contains a link to the Home page as well as Browse Recipes page so that users can easily navigate back to the website.
+Each error page contains a link to the Home page as well as Browse Recipes page so that users can easily navigate back to the site.

 <img src="docs/images/testing/us-404-error.png" width=280>